puppetlabs/puppetlabs-docker/README.md

 }
 ```

 Please note you should supply your master docker-compose file as the first element in the array.
-As per docker multi compose file support compose files will be merged in the order they are specified in the array.
+As per docker, multi compose file support compose files are merged in the order they are specified in the array.

 If you are using a v3.2 compose file or above on a Docker Swarm cluster, use the `docker::stack` class.
 Include the file resource before you run the stack command.